CommandFusion/Logitech-TouchMouse/README.markdown

 ## Instructions

 1. Download the [Logitech TouchMouse Server](http://www.logitech.com/en-us/494/6367)
-1. In System Manager, change both the TCP and UDP systems IP address to your PC address as shown in the server information box
+1. Select the server to connect to from the list, or enter manually the IP address of the computer

 ## Links